Numerical analysis for inchworm Monte Carlo method: Sign problem and error growth: Numerical analysis for inchworm Monte Carlo method

 showing that the error grows exponentially with respect to the time difference in the propagator, which is slower than the method using Dyson series, where the error grows exponentially with respect to the square of the time difference.
 In this case, the numerical error is successfully mitigated. \item When $\bar{M}=3$, there exist constants $C_1$ and $C_2$ such that

 In this case, the growth rate is exponential in $t^2$, which is the same as the Dyson series.
 Thus which method has greater error depends on the coefficient in front of $t^2$.
-Instead of a detailed analysis, we would just comment that the inchworm Monte Carlo method is likely to have a smaller coefficient due to the effect of partial resummation, which leads to less terms in \eqref{eq: calH} than the original Dyson series. \item For larger $\bar{M}$, if $t$ is large, the error growth of the inchworm Monte Carlo method will be even worse than the summation using Dyson series.
-However, since the coefficient of $t^k$ is smaller for larger $k$, when $t$ is small, we may still expect that the inchworm Monte Carlo method has slower error growth due to the effect of partial resummation. \item When $\bar{M} \rightarrow +\infty$, we have
+Instead of a detailed analysis, we would just comment that the inchworm Monte Carlo method is likely to have a smaller coefficient due to the effect of partial resummation, which leads to less terms in \eqref{eq: calH} than the original Dyson series. \item For larger $\bar{M}$, the error growth $\ee^{\theta_1 \sqrt{P_1(t)}t}$ of the inchworm Monte Carlo method in general is faster than quadratic exponential for Dyson series.
+However when $t$ is small, the difference between $\sqrt{P_1(t)}t$ for $\bar{M}>3$ and $\bar{M}=3$ will not be too large (see Figure \ref{fig:P1}).
+Since the coefficient of $t^k$ is smaller when $k$ is larger, we may again expect the inchworm Monte Carlo method has slower overall error growth for short-time simulations.
+Here we would also like to mention that in practice, the departure of the curve for $\bar{M}=5$ from the curve for $\bar{M}=3$ is often observed to be much later than that indicated in Figure \ref{fig:P1}, since our estimation of the constants in $P_1(t)$ is based on the worst case and may not be optimal.
+It has been observed in the literature that the fast error growth may stay unnoticeable for a significant amount of time despite our error analysis \cite{Chen2017b}.